The Architecture Portfolio Guide

 Color in your portfolio should serve narrative function, not decoration.
 Color can distinguish between project phases, highlight key diagrams, differentiate between typologies, or establish visual coherence across multiple projects.
 Every color choice should have a reason.

-1. Nature-Inspired Palettes: Earthy tones like terracotta, sage green, sand, and warm gray reflecting sustainability and wellness emphasis in contemporary design.
-These colors feel grounded and convey environmental consciousness.
+- Nature-Grounded Palettes: Earthy tones like terracotta, sage green, sand, and warm gray.
+These feel grounded and pair well with projects emphasizing sustainability, landscape, or material culture.

-3. Industrial Neutrals: Deep grays, charcoals, and warm blacks providing a neutral backdrop for architectural renders and photographs.
-Allows images to occupy the visual foreground.
+- Industrial Neutrals: Deep grays, charcoals, and warm blacks providing a neutral backdrop for architectural renders and photographs.
+Lets the work itself occupy the visual foreground.

 Color Application Strategies